mcrowe/jukebox-1/README.md

 - Jukebox plays the song the user entered.
 - When the song is finished playing, Jukebox prompts the user to enter another song.

-Songs will be entered in the following format: "A B C# D".
+Songs will be entered in the following format: `"A B C# D"`.
 These letters represent the pitch (or frequency) to play.
-The user can also optionally specify the length of each note (the number of beats) using the following format: "A*2 B C#*3 D".
+The user can also optionally specify the length of each note (the number of beats) using the following format: `"A*2 B C#*3 D"`.
 If beats aren't specified, they default to 1.

 I've provided you with `player.js` which defines the `playSong` function to play a song composed of an array of note objects.
 You can use `playSong` as follows: